TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 **Privacy**Learn how we collect and use information. **Card security**Free Total Security Protection® on all cards. **Mobile security**Convenience, safety and security **Email fraud**Learn to recognize it in your inbox.
 Suspicious email?
 Here's how to recognize and report ›› Protect your PC McAfee Internet Security

-As an Online Banking customer, you're entitled to a free year of McAfee Internet Security ››
+As an Online Banking customer, you're entitled to a free year of McAfee® Internet Security ››

 Lost or stolen card?
 Report a lost or stolen card